Angeldahal/task_8_1_c/README.md

-updating to check if jenkins will run.
+Updating to check if jenkins will run.